 Once called EcoQuest, Vollara is a health MLM, but it doesn't emphasize the same products that you normally see.
 Instead, Vollara targets the compounds that our bodies absorb.

 They offer two main types of products in this area.
 One is a collection of air purification systems, while the other is a water optimization system that focuses on the idea of controlling the pH of your water.
 A selection of earth-friendly products is included too, along with the standard nutritional angle.

 It's easy to see how air and water purifying would be appealing product areas.
 Many people are worried about the compounds that they're exposed to.
 The right sales pitch might even convince people who hadn't thought about the topic before.

-While there are plenty of air and water purifying products out there, you don't often see such items as part of an MLM.
+While there is plenty of air and water purifying products out there, you don't often see such items as part of an MLM.
 Some potential customers may not know much about the underlying concept at all.
 This aspect could mean that there is less competition.